If You're Between 50 and 64 and Can't Work

 You've worked hard all your life.
 Now, your health problems make it impossible for you to work full time.
 The Grid Rules were created to help people just like you.
 At the Packard Law Firm, we have a team of support staff and attorneys that focuses exclusively on Social Security Disability law.
 We know the regulations and we know how to increase your chances of winning benefits.

 Call us today at 210-880-9395 and schedule your free consultation.
 We enjoy helping people who have worked so hard for so long.
-If you’re over 50 and can’t work, we’d like to help you!
+If you’re over 50 and can’t work, we’d like to help you.
+Contact a Social Security disability lawyer today!